 When the results for one environmental indicator are so one-sided, it is particularly important to examine some others, so that erroneous conclusions are not drawn about the best mitigation options, leading to burden shifting to other impacts.
 In this study, I included eleven different indicators.
 My chart below shows what fraction of the total burden for each indicator falls to each life cycle stage, with the production of the ingredients further split between the steak and everything else.

 This plot shows that the steak’s dominance in its contribution to GWP is matched in many other indicators.
 On average, the steak is responsible for 60% of the environmental impact of my dinner.
-All of the other ingredients contribute 11%, meaning that the ingredients together contribute also three quarters of the impacts.
+All of the other ingredients contribute 11%, meaning that the ingredients together contribute almost three quarters of the impacts.

 Compare this with the packaging contribution, which is just 1.6%, and the waste (which is also mostly plastic), at 1.5%.
 And then let’s think about why the packaging is there.
 It preserves the food.
 It extends the life of the steak by up to 10 days, the cucumber 14 days, the banana 3 days.
 This tiny contribution to the environmental impact makes it significantly more likely that the main environmental impact, of creating the food in the first place, will not be wasted.